sportsdunia logo

 Vincent Kompany

 One of the best Belgian players of all time turned manager, Vincent Kompany, is at the helm of Bayern Munich, securing a place in our list of the best coaches in the world with an excellent win ratio percentage.
 These numbers reflect a sharp tactical mind that has made a quick impact at Bayer Munich.
-Learned his coaching from his former boss Pep Guardiola, and he uses a similar playing style approach.
-Kompany brings a modern blend of possession football, intelligent pressing, and positional discipline.
+He learnt his coaching from his former boss Pep Guardiola, and uses a similar playing style approach.
+Vincent Kompany brings a modern blend of possession football, intelligent pressing, and positional discipline.
+The club witnessed a turbulent phase this season when they were on the verge of bottling down the domestic league.

-However, the club has seen a turbulent phase this season when they were on the verge of bottling down the domestic league, but they kept their calm and executed their plans well, and were crowned the Bundesliga Champions for the 33rd time.
+But they kept their calm and executed their plans well, and were crowned the Bundesliga Champions.
 His team builds patiently from the back and dominates the ball, but also shows intensity and intent in transitions.
-Bayern sees Kompany as a long-term project, a leader who can evolve the team tactically while restoring consistency and European prestige.
+As a result, they remain unbeaten in the 2025-26 campaign so far and have only lost once in the Champions League.
+Bayern sees Kompany as a long-term project and the best coach in the world at the moment.
+He is a leader who can evolve the team tactically while restoring consistency and European prestige.

 MatchesWin %Points Per MatchTotal PointsTrophies / Achievements